 - National Youth Science Camp (NYSC) - The National Youth Science Camp (NYSC) is an innovative and highly successful summer science honors program for two high-achieving high school students from each state in the nation and others around the world.
 Delegates to the NYSC represent the highest levels of academic achievement in science and mathematics.

 - New Hampshire Scholars Program - New Hampshire Scholars is a community-based program that encourages students to take a more rigorous Core Course of Study in high school.
 It is based on a partnership between a community’s local business leaders and its school district.
 New Hampshire Scholars is federally-funded through the New Hampshire Department of Education.

-- United States Senate Youth Program - Each year this extremely competitive merit-based program brings 104 of the most outstanding high school students - two from each state, the District of Columbia and the Department of Defense Education Activity - to Washington, D.C. for an intensive week-long study of the federal government and the people who lead it.
+United States Senate Youth Program - Each year this extremely competitive merit-based program brings 104 of the most outstanding high school students - two from each state, the District of Columbia and the Department of Defense Education Activity - to Washington, D.C. for an intensive week-long study of the federal government and the people who lead it.
+This year the United States Senate Youth Program (USSYP) Washington Week will be held online the week of March 14, 2021.
 The overall mission of the program is to help instill within each class of USSYP student delegates more profound knowledge of the American political process and a lifelong commitment to public service.
 In addition to the program week, the foundation grants each of the 104 student delegates a $10,000 college scholarship with encouragement to continue coursework in government, history and public affairs.